AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 There are two ways to create data: you can add either a list of words or a text.

-When you add a list of words (or other elements), like in the sample from [Quick Start](#quick_start), you have to specify their frequencies.
+When you add a list of words (or other elements), you have to specify their frequencies.
 Use the following data fields:

 * **x** to set words
 * **value** to set frequencies
 * **category** to set categories

-The "category" field is optional: it can be used with the ordinal [color scale](#color_scale).

-This is how working with a list of words looks like:
+This is how working with "x" and "value" looks like:

 ```
 // create data